isaiahtaylorhh/ploductivity/progress.md

 ## 2/5/20
 Took a break and came back.
 Got a bit carried away today...
 37 mins.
 Added the "new plod" page with a form and some storage.

+## 3/29/20
+Worked on this on and off.
+This sounds crazy, but I'm going to wipe everything and start over in React Native.
+The time has not been wasted; I've learned a good bit and solidified my vision for what I want.
+Here it goes!